The second flying car was the First Flying Car with No Pilot License Required, the Terrafugia transition.

 Aerospace Dimensions – 5.8 m (L), 8.8 m (WS), 1.4 m (H)

-Dedicated electric front wheel drive system incorporating electronic differential.
+A dedicated electric front-wheel-drive system incorporating electronic differential.

 Adaptive transmission delivering both road-going functionality and direct drive during the flight.